cs0320-f23/term-project-ystepane-bkaravan/README.md

 # Design Choices

-We chose to have three main classes create the front end of the projcet: input, history, and submit.
-History is in charge of updating the history of the queries, while input is responsible for handling the input and adding to the history.
-This is done using a shared state in the REPL class.
-Submit is a typescript function that handles the query and sends the query to the backend.

-mockedJson is responsible for mocking the data and returning it to submit.
-This is done by creating three different hashmaps, and changing which hashmap is currently being used depending on which (mocked) file is loaded.
+The front end contains numerous implementation from past projects that remain such as CSV functionality.
+The new additions to the project are the map box class and the overlays.ts file.
+The map box class is responsible for setting up the map, identical to the gear up code besides one small difference to the overlays.
+The mapbox class takes in a state which dictates what file gets read by the overlay data.
+This is used to switch between files for our stakeholder and also to submit queries which highlight the map.
+The overlays.ts file deals with the query to the backend which gets the area search with "H" as the holc_grade and highlights the map

 ## Relationships Between Classes/Interfaces